-In most European countries, especially bigger cities like Rome, Barcelona or London you will be a target of pickpockets.
-It doesn’t mean it’s dangerous, you just have to be smart.
-Always be aware of your belongings and don’t show your expensive camera, phone or wallet unless you absolutely need to.
+In most European countries, especially bigger cities like Rome, Barcelona, or London, you may be a target of pickpockets.
+But, it doesn’t mean it’s dangerous.
+Always be aware of your belongings and don’t show your expensive camera, phone, or wallet unless you absolutely need to.
 Keep your money in several different places in case something does end up stolen.

 Know What You Can and Can’t Pack

 Planning ahead will ease your travel experience at the airport.
 Know what you can pack in your carry-on and checked bags by reviewing this TSA page.
 A good rule to go by is to pack all of your liquids in your checked bag and all of your valuables in the carry-on.
 For more carry-on and packing, see the Europe Packing List below!

 Some things you can do without, others, not so much.
 I always pack the items below in my suitcase and so should you!

 - Good Headphones: Bring a pair of headphones, I always use them on long layovers and on flights, they cancel out the noise and are super comfortable.
 If I’m traveling with someone, I also grab a headphone jack splitter so that I can watch Netflix together with my travel companion.

 - Daypack or large purse: You’ll need something to carry your phone, camera, and water while you’re out exploring.
 Here is the one I love, big enough and converts into a backpack.

 - Travel Adapter: If you are traveling to Europe, you need a reliable travel adapter, one that won’t burn your expensive electronics at first use.
 This travel adapter can be used in the USA, Europe, the United Kingdom, and Australia, so you won’t have to buy a separate adapter for every adventure.

 - SPF Cream: Grab an SPF moisturizer – and don’t forget to put on sunscreen!